HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 - `0001 :: I think that's a good idea.` will be automatically rewritten as `0001 :: I _____ that's a good idea.`
 - `0001 :: I thought of that yesterday.` will be automatically rewritten as `0001 :: I _______ of that yesterday.`

+Similarly the :thinking: emote will be replaced in messages with the :hexdroneemoji:.

 ## Orders reporting & Hive Protocols

 All ⬡-Drones have access to the order reporting system in place within the Hive.
 With the command `hc!report` ⬡-Drones have the opportunity to log their activities within the HexCorp Hive.
 Each ⬡-Drone has three protocols pre-installed and readily accessible for use in the Hive: